 Do you offer computer service contracts to your small business clients?

-If so, be sure to watch this video tutorial on four simple ways to improve the computer service contract part of your business.
+If so, be sure to go through this tutorial on four simple ways to improve the computer service contract part of your business.

 But we should warn you ahead of time...

 The recommendations you’re about to hear can cause a rapid increase in your service revenue and bottom-line profitability.
 Not all technology providers are equipped to handle this kind of good fortune.
 If you prefer to wallow in the status quo, and don’t want your business to thrive, please forward this post to one of your competitors who you’d rather see dominate your local market for small business computer service contacts.

 So the question is, “What are some of the ways that I can better or I can improve my service contract offering? ”

 I think that the first thing is to think about scalability, then think about profitability, which ultimately should lead to growth.

 Why is scalability so important?

 Because all too often, when people are first getting started with service contracts, they are so concerned with getting the service contract signed, that they are willing to absolutely, positively give away the store.
 It’s a very common rookie mistake that I don't want you to make.